Browse by Medical Category

 He is consistently active in the educational components of this research field, instructing and taking part in educational workshops with orthopedic residents, orthopedic fellows, orthopaedic surgeons, postdoctoral fellows, research fellows, M.D. and PhD candidates, as well as laboratory technicians, technologists and summer interns at Harvard Medical School, the Orthopedic Research Society, and the American Academy of Orthopedic Surgeons.

-She was promoted to Assistant Professor in Orthopaedic Surgery at Harvard Medical School in 2013 and focuses on addressing musculoskeletal problems using material strategies while leading the polymeric development work at Harris Orthopaedic Laboratory.
+She was promoted to Assistant Professor in Orthopaedic Surgery at Harvard Medical School in 2013 and focuses on addressing musculoskeletal problems using material strategies while leading the polymeric development work at Harris Orthopaedics Laboratory.
 She has published over 40 peer-reviewed papers and numerous book chapters.
 She is also an inventor of a number of material technologies for joint implants with over 90 patents and patent applications.
-In addition to her research, she is an educator to biomedical engineering technicians, post-doctoral fellows, medical students and colleagues.technicians and technologists.
+In addition to her research, she is an educator to biomedical engineering technicians, post-doctoral fellows, medical students and colleagues.technicians and technologists. in 2019, she was inducted to the College of Fellows for the American Institute for Medical and Biological Engineering (AIMBE).
+Election to the AIMBE College of Fellows is among the highest professional distinctions accorded to a medical and biological engineer.
+The College of Fellows is comprised of the top two percent of medical and biological engineers.
+College membership honors those who have made outstanding contributions to "engineering and medicine research, practice, or education” and to "the pioneering of new and developing fields of technology, making major advancements in traditional fields of medical and biological engineering, or developing/implementing innovative approaches to bioengineering education."

 Dr. Varadarajan received his doctoral degree from the Massachusetts Institute of Technology (MIT), in Mechanical Engineering.
 Currently he is the Assistant Director for the Technology Implementation Research Center (TIRC) at the Massachusetts General Hospital (MGH), and Instructor in orthopedic surgery at the Harvard Medical School.